TomatenKuchenDEV/docs/docs/level.md

 Sets level messages and assigns a role to them.

-You can also set the number of points rewarded to users with this level.
+You can also set the number of points rewarded to users with this level when sending a message.
 As levels require higher points automatically, this setting should be **left at 1**.

 You can set a message and a role for every level.

 If no setting is found for a level, TomatenKuchen uses the lowest available.

 Possible variables: